electricitymaps/electricitymaps-contrib/datascience/README.md

 ## Data Science

-The Electricity Map collects a unique dataset on the state of European Electricity Production.
+The Electricity Map collects a unique dataset on the state of Electricity Production.
 [Learn more on data sources per country here](https://github.com/corradio/electricitymap#data-sources).

 In this section we present a set of Python functions that let you pull this data locally and run your own analysis.